Babesia Symptoms: Key Patterns Patients and Doctors Miss

 - Difficulty tolerating exertion

-Because Babesia affects red blood cells, altered oxygen delivery has been proposed as one explanation for these symptoms.
+Because Babesia affects red blood cells, altered oxygen delivery has been proposed as one explanation for these symptoms, although the exact mechanisms remain under investigation.

 Learn more about Babesia air hunger.